basicswap/basicswap/doc/simplex.md

   is used automatically unless this override is set.

 On macOS, prepare downloads the native build for your CPU (`aarch64` on Apple Silicon, `x86-64` on Intel).
-On Linux, prepare downloads the Ubuntu 24.04 build (`x86_64` on v7+, `x86-64` on v6).
+On Linux, upstream only publishes Ubuntu builds: prepare reads `/etc/os-release` and picks the Ubuntu 22.04 or 24.04 build to match your release.
+Debian-family distributions get the Ubuntu 24.04 build with a warning.
+On other distributions prepare fails; either install a working `simplex-chat` binary manually and set `SIMPLEX_SKIP_VERIFY=1`, or set `SIMPLEX_ALLOW_UNSUPPORTED_DISTRO=1` to try the Ubuntu 24.04 build anyway.

+After download and verification, prepare runs the binary once (`simplex-chat --version`) as a smoke test, so a binary that can't run on your system fails at prepare time instead of node startup.

 ## Binary verification

-The `simplex-chat` binary is verified the same way coin cores are: its SHA-256 hash must be listed in the release `_sha256sums` manifest, and the detached PGP signature over that manifest must verify against a SimpleX Chat release key.
-Releases before v7 use `FB44AF81A45BDE327319797C85107E357D4A17FC`; v7 and later use `BBDF7BDAD1548B16836AF5B9D53BDFD153C366BA` (`build@simplex.chat`).
-The v7 key is bundled locally or fetched from a keyserver on first prepare.
+The `simplex-chat` binary is verified the same way coin cores are: its SHA-256 hash must be listed in the release `_sha256sums` manifest, and the detached PGP signature over that manifest must verify against the SimpleX Chat release signing key `BBDF7BDAD1548B16836AF5B9D53BDFD153C366BA` (`build@simplex.chat`).
+The key is bundled locally or fetched from a keyserver on first prepare.

 An existing binary at `bin/simplex/simplex-chat` is re-verified against the manifest for `SIMPLEX_CHAT_VERSION` each time prepare adds the